What is National Boss’s Day?

 Did you know National Custodian Day falls on October 2 every year?
 They keep our schools and workplaces sanitary and neat.
 It can often be a thankless job but is it oh, so important.
 Take the day to thank your custodian and give them a gift for all the hard work they do to keep public establishments clean!

 National Salesperson Day comes annually on December 13.
 Salespeople work tirelessly to aid shoppers and keep stores clean and tidy.
 A great salesperson can help you find the very thing you didn’t even know you needed and they are a crucial part of our retail economy.
 If you know a salesperson, make sure to show your appreciation for all they do!

-National Boss's Day - History
+History of National Boss's Day

 In 1958, Patricia Bays Haroski registered National Boss’s Days as a holiday with the U.S. Chamber of Commerce in honor of her father, who was also her employer.
 She created the holiday to improve office relationships between supervisors and their employees as well as raise cognizance to all the hard work boss’s put into their jobs.
 She felt as if younger employees didn’t appreciate their bosses enough, and knowing first hand what her father went through to make a company run smooth, set out to change that viewpoint.
 However, it wasn’t until Illinois Governor Otto Kerner supported Haroski’s registration four years later, that the day officially became a national holiday.

 - 19th century

 Americans start saying the word boss (taken from the Dutch word "baas") in workplaces to avoid saying the word "master".

 Patricia Bays Haroski registers National Boss's Day with the U.S. Chamber of Commerce in honor of her father, who's birthday is October 16.